-Office hours and other synchronous discussions will be held on Slack.
+Office hours and other synchronous discussions will be held on Piazza, Slack, and potentially Zoom.
 Otherwise, this course is fully asynchronous.
 Students will be expected to make full use of the course materials and other engagement opportunities.
-Students are also encouraged to participate in discussions on Piazza.
+Students are also encouraged to participate in discussions on Piazza and Slack.
 Not only is there opportunity to have your questions answered, but also to help others, which is one of the best ways to learn.